 This means you can only carry forward the balance of the tapered annual allowance to future tax years.

-Note: as you can probably tell, Tapered Annual Allowance is complex and has a whole article of it’s very own (see link below)
+Note: as you can probably tell, Tapered Annual Allowance is a bit complex and has a whole article of it’s very own.

 Carry Forward and Tax Relief